The Ocean Trench, the Blowholes, and the Silence: A Week in Samoa

 Sunday

-Samoa on Sunday is the quietest place I've experienced while sober.
+Samoa on Sunday is the quietest place you'll experience while sober.
 Shops are closed.
 Cars are rare.
 The villages observe sa from approximately 6-7 PM — a prayer curfew where everyone stops.
 If you're driving through a village during sa, you stop.
 If you're walking, you stop.

-I stopped.
-Sat on a rock by the road.
-The church bells rang.
-Hymns floated from the fale next to me — a family singing together, voices harmonizing in Samoan.
-The sound was so beautiful and so unexpected that I just sat and listened until the singing stopped and a child emerged to wave at me.
+So you stop.
+Sit on a rock by the road.
+The church bells ring.
+Hymns float from the fale next door — a family singing together, voices harmonizing in Samoan.
+The sound is so beautiful and so unexpected that you simply sit and listen until the singing stops and a child emerges to wave.

 Sunday in Samoa isn't a day of rest.
 It's a day of community.
 Families cook umu together (earth oven — taro, pork, chicken on hot stones).
 They eat together.
 They sing together.
 If you're invited — and you might be — go.